interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 *Preconditions*

 * The BTC Parachain status in the :ref:`security` component MUST NOT be set to ``SHUTDOWN: 2``.
-* The vault must exist.
+* The vault MUST exist.

 *Postconditions*